Hypfer/deye-microinverter-cloud-free/Readme.md

 This repository aims to document how to use Deye microinverters entirely local only and cloud free.
 It consolidates the knowledge that at the time of writing was spread over hundreds of different posts, issues and comments.

-As of now it will unfortunately still require you to block traffic in your router, however you won't have to install any apps or create any accounts.
+Furthermore, it also features a cloud replacement implementation so you won't have to install any apps or create any accounts.
 You also won't have to share any e-mail address or phone number.

 ## Devices